 No - ball is not a closed system.
-It doesn't fall by itself.
+It doesn't fall by itself, an interaction requires two objects.

 Though people say this, it is sloppy.
 Potential energy requires 2 interacting objects (at least)

 The gravitational potential energy of a particle at a height z above Earth's surface